DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-03-Smart_choices_not_heroic_ones.md

 Jason stared at the screen, his stomach tightening.

 **"Saw what you did.
 We should meet.
 Mill-4.
 Building 7, second floor.
-Come alone or don't come at all. - E.V."**
+Come alone or don't come at all.
+One week. - E.V."**

 He showed it to the others.